-Thousand Oaks Woman Arrested After Punching Deputy Who Refused to Bring Her to the Dentist: Sheriff’s Office
+Thousand Oaks Woman Arrested After Confrontation With Deputies Who Refused to Bring Her to Dentist: Sheriff’s Office

 Bond then allegedly stood in front of their patrol car.

 The deputies reported warning the woman three times that she would be arrested if she didn’t move.
-When Bond remained in place, the officers approached to take her into custody, the agency said.
+When Bond remained in place, the officers tried to take her into custody, the agency said.

 That’s when the woman hit one of the deputies in the face, according to the Sheriff’s Office.